 Use Gamification to Generate and Retain Interest

 If the microlearning platform being used supports gamification, don’t hesitate to include a few games in your program.
-This will increase interest levels of the learners and retain their attention without extra efforts.
+This will increase the interest levels of the learners and help them retain their attention without extra effort.
 Incorporating gamified microlearning strategies can further enhance engagement by making the learning process more interactive and enjoyable.

 Implement Micro-Assessment Methods to Test Knowledge

-Keeping it short and interesting doesn’t necessarily guarantee that whatever you teach is actually being absorbed by the learners.
+Keeping it short and interesting doesn’t necessarily guarantee learners absorb what you teach.
 You do need to assess knowledge; in the case of microlearning, you must use micro-assessment methods for it.
 This will not only motivate learners because of an instant feedback system but also indicate if your learning program needs improvement.

 - What Makes Microlearning Different